 What are the Covid protocols in Belize?

 Everyone entering Belize has to have a negative covid test taken within 3 days of arrival.
-They observe social distancing and there is currently also a 10 pm curfew.
+They observe social distancing and there is a curfew at night.
 Masks are required everywhere unless you are sitting down eg to eat at a restaurant or lying on a sun lounger.
 The police are very diligent and will stop next to you on the street if you are not wearing one!
 All hotels and restaurants have to abide by strict cleaning protocols too.
 Their covid rates have been very low, they actually closed their borders for almost all of 2020 and only opened once they had put all of these protocols in place.
-You can find out more from the tourism website here!
+You can find out more from the tourism website here.